No Detail Left Behind: Revisiting Self-Retrieval for Fine-Grained Image Captioning: Improving Captioning Systems with Self-Retrieval as a Training Objective

 \subsection{Experiment 5: Self-Retrieval Fine-tuning with Bags and Curriculum}

-The SR experiments above used the same strategy as~\citet{dessi2023cross} with 99 random distractors.
+The above SR experiments were trained using 99 random distractors~\citep{dessi2023cross}.
 Instead, in this experiment, we fine-tune with bags of highly similar images within a training minibatch (see \Cref{app:train_bags}).
 Retrieving against multiple hard negatives flattens the softmax distribution resulting in a stronger learning signal.
 We also propose a curriculum over bag sizes (BagCurri) to more optimally leverage the contrastive reward (see \Cref{app:bagcurri}).
 SR fine-tuning with BagCurri instills fine-grained visual details in the model, essential for discriminating highly similar images.

 \paragraph{SR-V versus SR-L with our bag curriculum.} We evaluate the impact of fine-tuning different components of the captioning system (CLIP and GPT-2) with BagCurri compared to vanilla SR-L in \Cref{tab:bagcurri_res}.
 We find that SR-V fine-tuning with our curriculum forces CLIP to learn fine-grained visual features resulting in a substantial +5\% to +11\% improvement over vanilla SR-L (rows 3 \vs~1, 7 \vs~5) on \benchmark{}.
 Interestingly, SR-V with BagCurri renders COCO (row 3) comparable to \holcap{} (row 7) on \benchmark{} \#3.
 However, these disproportionate gains for COCO come at the expense of CIDEr scores, which plummet -22.4\% compared to SR-L. Further qualitative analysis of the generated captions shows that SR-V fine-tuning with BagCurri amplifies the trends observed in \Cref{subsec:clip_ft} -- while it boosts retrieval performance, it exacerbates the inability of the captioner to bind attributes to the correct objects and increases hallucinations (see \Cref{fig:attr_bind_coco}).
 In contrast, BagCurri may be too challenging for SR-L fine-tuning, as evident by the small improvements of +0\% to +4\% over vanilla SR-L (rows 2 \vs~1, 6 \vs~5) on RD100 or \benchmark.
-However, similar to the findings of \Cref{subsec:sr_llm_ft}, we find that fine-tuning SR-L with BagCurri benefits heavily from the rich initialization provided by VCB.
-While the CIDEr score drops for COCO when using SR-L with BagCurri (-4.8\%, row 2), for \holcap{} we observe an improvement (+3.5\%, row 6).
+Nevertheless, similar to the findings of \Cref{subsec:sr_llm_ft}, we find that fine-tuning SR-L with BagCurri benefits heavily from the rich initialization provided by VCB.
+While the CIDEr score drops for COCO when using SR-L with BagCurri (-4.8\%, row 2 \vs~1), for \holcap{} we observe an improvement (+3.5\%, row 6 \vs~5).